fgiobergia/fgiobergia.github.io/_thesis/2023-07-26-nuclear-fusion.md

 🤝 Collaboration with the Department of Applied Science and Technology (DISAT), with Prof. F. Laviano, Dr. D. Torsello

-🏫 Possibility of a period aproad (MIT)
+🏫 Possibility of a period abroad (MIT)

 💰 Possibility for a monthly grant